Eating Green: Organic Recipes for the Whole Family

 Macaroni and cheese is a great choice when you’re running late, haven’t had a chance to make a grocery run yet, or are working with fewer ingredients while a technician finishes your fridge repair.
 From Calgary to Chicago, you can’t go wrong with this classic kid-pleaser.
 Best of all, leftovers (if there are any) will keep well in a fridge from a company like Atlas Appliances Ltd.

-If you or your children are grain or gluten intolerant, you may despair of what to make for family dinners.
+If you or your children are grain or gluten intolerant, either because of an allergy, genetics, or because you are investigating the causes of Crohn’s Disease, you may despair of what to make for family dinners.
 Lots of gluten-free options just don’t give the same satisfaction as real-deal comfort food.
 Which is why Hallie Cottis, of Whole Lifestyle Nutrition, set her mind to creating this grain-free, organic alternative to traditional lasagna.

 - 1 pound ground turkey, browned